PurplikDev/PurplikDev/README.md

 ### sup, i'm purplik
-i'm an indie game developer that really likes godot, maybe a bit too much. i've recently graduated from a an art school where i took computer game and multipedia application development classes.
+i'm an indie game developer that really likes godot, maybe a bit too much. i've recently graduated from a an art school where i took computer game and multimedia application development classes.